East Bridge

 3. Verify gas supply is on and other appliances work (gas dryers)

-4. If dryer tumbles with no heat → suspect thermal fuse (electric) or igniter (gas)
+4. If dryer tumbles with no heat → suspect thermal fuse (electric) or igniter (gas).
+If the drum is not rotating at all, see our dryer not spinning guide.

 5. If dryer used to take multiple cycles and now doesn't heat → vent blockage triggered fuse failure